In a rush but got fear of missing out? Here's a summary for you:

 Period pain/cramps usually lasts for 48 to 72 hours, although it can last longer.
 It's usually at its worst when your bleeding is heaviest.
 If you have an extremely painful or heavy period, you should always check this out with your GP, as severe pain can sometimes be your body's way of telling you something isn't quite right!

-So, what can you do to relieve your period pain? (it's the question everyone's asking!)
+So, what can I do to relieve period pain?

 I know, getting out of bed when you're on your period probably sounds like your worst nightmare and you probably won't feel like doing anything during a painful period, but exercise being active can help with the pain and discomfort of periods by increasing your circulation and also helps to improve your mood by releasing endorphins that make you feel happy!